 Everyday internet users – just like you – can fight unethical censorship and surveillance.
 Decentralised technologies are designed specifically for this purpose.
 Through them, we can restore the internet to its former glory, where no one owns or controls it, and users can roam freely.

 A decentralised VPN (dVPN) is one of these tools helping to rebuild an internet that is safe, accessible and borderless.

-With regular VPNs, you have to pay for a subscription to use the service.
+With regular VPN connection, you have to pay for a subscription to use the service.
 These services are also often slow, limited and most worryingly, they keep logs of all their users’ online activity in centralised servers.
 A study of 62 commercial providers showed that many VPNs leak user traffic “through a variety of means.”
 Many also misrepresented the physical location of their vantage points, and appear to be hosted on servers “located in countries other than those advertised to users.”